 Documentary photography by Fátimih Anís

-A rare collection of photojournalism taken by Fátimih Anís throughout Syria, Pakistan, India, and New York.
+A rare collection of Documentary Photography taken by Fátimih Anís throughout Syria, Pakistan, India, and New York.
 She is interested in life and cultural niches, in it’s naturally painful, rustic, and raw elements; engaging and observing without exploitation or disruption.
 Fátimih was formally educated in Philadelphia and New York City, in the fields of photography-documentary and photojournalism, design, and psychology.

 Documentary photography can open us up to a transcendent human experience; Fátimih uses photography to reveal the intricate beauty within human cultures.